zammad/zammad-documentation/appendix/single-sign-on.rst

 ^^^^^^^^^^^^^^^^^^^^

 Add the following directive to the end of the virtual host configuration file to create your Kerberos SSO endpoint at ``/auth/sso``:

-.. note:: Replace the following placeholders in the command below:
+Replace the following placeholders in the command below:

 :``<zammad-host>``: Zammad FQDN
 :``<domain>``:      Windows domain

-   The configuration below contains two ``Krb5KeyTab`` lines!
+The configuration for CentOS and OpenSUSE below contains two ``Krb5KeyTab`` lines!
 Keep only the one you need.

 .. code-block:: apache